 4:00 – 6:00 p.m. $90 per week

 • Limited to 10 children, rising 6th to 9th grade

 • $25 sibling or multi-session discount applies

 The week starts with the fundamentals of drone flight and control.
 Then, with a build buddy, your child will learn about our drones and complete their assembly.
-Indoor flying and running computer simulations are employed to advance skills.
+Indoor flying and running computer simulations are employed to advance skills and muscle memory.
 Outside, skills gained on the simulator are tested.
-Simulations include flying First Person View (FPV), using goggles.
-We also explore programmed flight control.
 Previous drone experience is not expected.

-Once our drone pilots are comfortable flying using the simulator, then we take it outside and use headsets, configured for a first person view of the drone’s video feed!
+Once our drone pilots are comfortable flying using the simulator, then we take it outside.
+Once line-of-sight piloting has been mastered, headsets may be tried, for a first person view of the drone’s video feed!
 To reach this point, campers:

 ● collaborate with their teammates & other teams